antgon/microdaq/README.md

     utime.sleep_ms(500)
 ```

-Running `python microdaq.py` on the "master" computer and clicking
+Running `python microdaq.py` on the "master" computer and clicking the
 "play" button shows in real time the data.
 In this example the y-axis
 units are volts (as established in the micropython code above when adc
 values are converted to voltage before printing).